 “So join us on in Azeroth.
 Anyone can play this game.
 It takes a little bit of time to get used to it, if you haven’t played a MMORPG game before.
 And having a Kossack guild is great.
 Friends to discuss politics or other things while playing, without drama.”

-Turns out while immersed in the WOW ’make-believe’ world, Colleen Lachowicz discusses politics of the ‘tangible’ world with fellow players.
-It also turns out Republicans won’t let you play WOW without drama.
+It turns out while immersed in the WOW ”make-believe” world, Colleen Lachowicz discusses politics of the ”tangible” world with fellow players.

 Gaming researcher Ladan Cockshut, interviewed by the BBC, stated that people carefully select the colleagues and friends to whom they admit to playing video games, often feeling embarrassed and apologetic about it.
 According to her, the fact that Lachowicz, a proclaimed gamer, is running for office, contradicts negative stereotypes about gamers (people who don’t have a life, who are antisocial, etc.) and could lead to dialogue about “the role that games can and should play in modern society”.

 Colleen Lachowicz released a statement about her adversary’s strategy on October 4th.
 She stated the following:

 “I think it’s weird that I’m being targeted for playing online games.
 Apparently I’m in good company since there are 183 million other Americans who also enjoy online games.
 What’s next?
 Will I be ostracized for playing Angry Birds or Words with Friends?
 If so, guilty as charged!”